 You should also check the small print for things such as the number of HDMI and USB sockets.
 While these details might seem relatively minor, they make all the difference when it comes to getting set up.

-Finally, consider whether you want a brand new 2020 set or an outgoing 2019 model.
-It might be obvious that you'd want a new model, but you'll likely make a big saving if you go for a discounted 2019 TV.
+Finally, consider whether you want a newer 2020 set or a longer-in-the-tooth 2019 model.
+It might be obvious that you'd want a newer model, but you'll likely make a big saving if you go for a discounted 2019 TV.
 Here's how you distinguish one from the other: Samsung's 2019 models are from the 'R' range, so look for an 'R' at the end of the model number if it's a QLED or an 'RU' in the middle if it's an LCD.
 2020 TVs have a 'T' instead.
 For what it's worth, Samsung's 2021 TVs are 'A' models, but they're not available to buy yet.